 Business Entry Point Initiative

-The Business Entry Point Initiative is funded by the Australian Government and coordinated by the Department of Industry, Innovation and Science and our Minister:
+The Business Entry Point Initiative is funded by the Australian Government and coordinated by the Department of Industry, Innovation and Science.

 Through the Initiative, the Department of Industry, Innovation and Science manages the business.gov.au website and also develops technical solutions to transform the way that business interacts with the government.
 Details of our activities are:

 - Australian Business Licence and Information Service (ABLIS)